Independent (New Mexico newspaper): History

+Bob Zollinger Lawsuits

+"Mexican Mafia"

+In May 1987, Gallup city councilman Harry Mendoza sued the Independent for defamation, and sought $1 million in damages.
+The lawsuit was in response to an opinion column publisher in the paper that claimed the city council had been taken over by the "Mexican Mafia."
+Three of the five city council members were Hispanic at that time.
+The paper claimed the term was intended to be satirical and humorous.
+The paper asked the courts for the lawsuit to be dismissed.
+In August 1988, an appeals court dismissed Mendoza's libel suit.'

+Public records

+In October 1987, Bob Zollinger sued the City of Gallup in an attempt to obtain information from public utility records.
+This followed after the city council voted 3-2 twice not to release records related to its electric utility and its water and sanitation departments.
+A month later a judge ordered the city to release its utility records, including its mailing list and payment records.

+Shirley court coverage

+In May 1991, a prosecuting attorney request a restraining order to bar the Independent from publishing stories about the upcoming drunk-driving trail of state Rep. Albert Shirley.
+This was after a mistrial was declared when an unbiased jury could not be found.
+Publisher Bob Zollinger said he would not abided by that order if it were implement by a judge.

 Mendoza rape articles

 On June 24, 2009, Independent published an article revealing that Gallup mayor Harry Mendoza had been charged in a gang rape in 1948.
 Mendoza and his family said they knew nothing of the charges, and the case had never gone to court.
-In 2011 Mendoza sued the Gallup Independent for false light and in July 2012 a district court judge ruled in the newspaper's favor after a jury failed to reach a verdict.
+In 2011, Mendoza sued the Independent for false light and in July 2012 a district court judge ruled in the newspaper's favor after a jury failed to reach a verdict.

 On January 6, 2010, Independent publisher Bob Zollinger and Mendoza got into an altercation in the parking lot of a bank.
-Zollinger told a local television station that he never threw a punch and was attacked by Mendoza, who was upset about the publication of articles linking the mayor to a gang rape 60 years ago.
+Bob Zollinger told a local television station that he never threw a punch and was attacked by Mendoza, who was upset about the publication of articles linking the mayor to a gang rape 60 years ago.
 On July 20, 2010, Mendoza pleaded no contest to a charge of voluntarily engaging in a fight in a public place.
 This was a lesser charge than the original misdemeanor assault and battery charges that the mayor had faced.

-Awards

-The Gallup Independent earned awards by the New Mexico Press Association for editorial writing in 2012, 2013 and 2014, news coverage in 2013 and 2014, public service in 2014, breaking news in 2014, headline writing in 2011, 2012, 2013 and 2014, sports photography in 2014, feature photography in 2014 and photo series in 2014.
-Also in 2014 two of the newspaper's correspondents were awarded by the New Mexico Press Women and the National Press Women for investigative reporting, enterprise reporting and column writing for their work in the Gallup Independent.